Highway Act 1864

 The Highway Act 1864 (27 & 28 Vict. c.
-101) is an act of the Parliament of the United Kingdom that amended and supplemented the existing Highway Acts framework, particularly the Highway Act 1862, by making provision for the constitution and administration of highway districts, the election and duties of waywardens and surveyors, and related procedural and financial matters concerning the repair and maintenance of public highways in England and Wales.
+101) is an act of the Parliament of the United Kingdom that amended and supplemented the existing Highway Acts framework, by making provision for the constitution and administration of highway districts, the election and duties of waywardens and surveyors, and related procedural and financial matters concerning the repair and maintenance of public highways in England and Wales.

 Background

-During the mid-19th century, a series of statutes collectively described as the "Highway Acts" governed the maintenance and administration of public roads in England and Wales.
+A series of Highway Act began in 1835, governing the maintenance and administration of public roads in England and Wales.
+In 1862, another act allowed justices of the peace to divide counties into highway districts, grouping parishes for collective highway management under a highway board.

-The Highway Act 1864 was introduced as an amendment and consolidating measure to clarify disputes and gaps that had arisen under the Highway Act 1862 and earlier statutes, and to improve procedures for grouping parishes into highway districts and for local administration of highways.
+The act was introduced as an amendment and consolidating measure to clarify disputes and gaps that had arisen under earlier acts and to amend procedures for grouping parishes.

-Parliamentary debates and the bill papers from 1864 record discussion of those amendments.

 Provisions

-The Act (as enacted) contains several key provisions, including:
+The act (as enacted) contains several key provisions, including: